jacomyal/domino.js/README.md

  - **request** *(serviceId, options)*
    * Calls the specified service.
 Check the **Services** documentation to see which options you can use.

+ - **dispatchEvent** *(eventType, data)*
+   * Dispatches the specified event.
+Warning: Despite it works like `domino.EventDispatcher.dispatchEvent`, it is not the same implementation, and the event will be considered by the *domino.js* instance after the complete execution of your function.

  - **addModule** *(class, options)*
    * Instanciate the specified module, plugs all the event connections, and returns the module instance.